mimic-sussex/sema/README.md

 ## Publications

+Bernardo, F., Kiefer, C., Magnusson, T. (forthcoming). *A Signal Engine for a Live Code Language Ecosystem.* Journal of Audio Engineering Society, Vol. 68, No. 1, October

 Bernardo, F., Kiefer, C., Magnusson, T. (2020). *Designing for a Pluralist and User-Friendly Live Code Language Ecosystem with Sema.* 5th International Conference on Live Coding, University of Limerick, Limerick, Ireland